luisgcode/luisgcode/README.md

 ## 🌱 Learning Journey

-Currently following a structured 12-week plan to become a Full-Stack Developer with AI integration skills:
+Currently following a structured plan to become a Full-Stack Developer with AI integration skills.
-- **Weeks 1-4**: Backend fundamentals (Node.js, Express, PostgreSQL)
-- **Weeks 5-8**: TypeScript, Testing, Advanced React
-- **Weeks 9-12**: AI integration, deployment, portfolio projects

 ## 🌐 Languages